belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Hi everybody !
 Welcome to Hairy Security.
 I'm Damien.
 I'm a security specialist who knows nothing about Java...

-`RPE` ... and I'm Romain.
-People think I'm a Java expert, but security is not field of expertise.
+`RPE` ... and I'm Romain, a so-called Java expert, who knows even less about security...

 `DPL` Together, we are going to talk about security, or rather how to integrate security consideration, during you development process.